esteinig/vircov/README.md

 `Vircov` is written for implementation in (accredited) metagenomics pipelines for human patients enroled in the `META-GP` network (Australia).
 As such, it attempts to be production-grade code with high test coverage, continuous integration, and versioned releases with precompiled binaries for Linux and MacOS.

+Version `0.6.0` will be dsitributed on `BioConda` and `Cargo` and will have precompiled binaries available.

 ## Installation